Giving a Chat Model Memory

 python

-• input_key - is the variable in the prompt that will hold the user’s question to the chat model
+The input_messages_key and history_messages_key parameters are the keys in the prompt that will be populated with the user’s question and the chat history.

 When you ask the chat model multiple questions, the LLM will use the context from the previous questions when responding.